tholok97/imt3005-project-cicd/README.md

 │   ├── profile/                          # The profile module.
 │   └── role/                             # The role module.
 ├── LICENSE
-├── Puppetfile                            # A list of external Puppet modules to deploy with an environment.
+├── report.pdf                            # PDF of report.
+Produced by LaTeX code in `report/` directory ├── Puppetfile                            # A list of external Puppet modules to deploy with an environment.
 ├── README.md
+├── README_original.md                    # Original readme from Puppetlabs template
 ├── environment.conf                      # Environment-specific settings.
 Configures the moduelpath and config_version.
 └── hiera.yaml                            # Hiera's configuration file.
 The Hiera hierarchy is defined here.
 ```